-For a perfect change up from a city visit, a Vienna to Hallstatt day trip is the answer.
+For a perfect change up from a city visit, a Hallstatt day trip from Vienna is the answer.

 Situated in the Salzkammergut lakes region of Austria, the scenery in this part of the world is breathtaking, and Hallstatt is no exception.